hbstack/theme-start/README.md

 Building your own fast, responsive, modern and minimalist start page.

-Inspired by Google Chrome new tab, and port it for all platforms and browers.
+Inspired by Google Chrome new tab, and port it for all platforms and browsers.

 [Docs](https://hbstack.dev/en/themes/start/) [Preview](https://start.hbstack.dev/)